ysufender/CLIParser/README.md

 `./publish.ps1` or `./publish.sh`

-and create the static library `libCLIParser.a`.
+and create the static library `libCLIParser.a`, which you can link to your projects and use.

 Or you can just go and do `cmake blah blah blah -DCMAKE_BUILD_TYPE=DebugTest` to include `debug.cpp` and create an executable, Or yet again `cmake blah blah blah -DCMAKE_BUILD_TYPE=whateveryouwantking` to just compile it to a static lib.